marcmo/delegates/README.md

 ---

+## Why would I want delegates?

-I wanted a delegate implementation that is
+This implementation is just a tiny library that is

 * Fast
 * Portable C++
+* header only (nothing to link or build)
 * does NOT use dynamic memory allocation
 * has a nice syntax
 * can handle multiple function signatures
+* suitable for embedded systems

 In an older implementation I coded all template specializations from hand.
 But now with C++11 around variadic templates do the job just fine!